Oaxoa/fp-filters/README.md

 # fp-filters

-A collection of common filter functions that are written and meant to be used in a functional programming style.
+A collection of common filter functions that are written (and can be used) in a functional programming style.

+fp-filters functions are:

+1. pure
+2. tiny
+2. composable
+3. zero-dependencies
+4. grouped by semantics
+5. tree-shakeable
-Tiny, zero-dependencies, grouped by semantics, tree-shakeable and 100% tested by design.
+6. 100% tested by design

 ### Why